History of the nude in art: Classical art

 The Acropolis Moschophoros, c.
 570 BC.
-A young man carrying a calf to sacrifice is shown in full frontal nudity, however, he is partially clothed with a ceremonial cloth covering his back, upper arms and front thighs.
+A young man carrying a calf to sacrifice is shown in full frontal nudity; however, he is partially clothed with a ceremonial cloth covering his back, upper arms, and front thighs.

 Classical art is the art developed in ancient Greece and Rome, whose scientific, material and aesthetic advances contributed to the history of art a style based on nature and the human being, where harmony and balance, the rationality of forms and volumes, and a sense of imitation ("mimesis") of nature prevailed, laying the foundations of Western art, so that the recurrence to classical forms has been constant throughout history in Western civilization.

 Greece

 The main artistic manifestations that have marked the evolution of Western art were developed in Greece.
-After the beginnings of the Minoan and Mycenaean cultures, Greek art developed in three periods: archaic, classical and hellenistic.
+After the beginnings of the Minoan and Mycenaean cultures, Greek art developed in three periods: archaic, classical, and Hellenistic.
 Characterized by naturalism and the use of reason in measurements and proportions, and with an aesthetic sense inspired by nature, Greek art was the starting point for the art developed on the European continent.
 The high point of Greek art occurred in the so called Age of Pericles, where art enjoyed great splendor, generating a style of interpreting reality: artists were based on nature according to proportions and rules (κανών, canon) that allowed the capture of that reality by the viewer, resorting if necessary to foreshortening.
 A concept of beauty was pursued based on the imitation of the natural, but idealized with the incorporation of a subjective vision that reflected the harmony of body and soul, equating beauty with goodness (καλοκαγαθία, kalokagathía).

 Marble statue of a kouros (c.
 590 BC–580 BC), Metropolitan Museum of Art, New York City.

 Greece was the first place where the human body was represented in a naturalistic way, far from the hieratism and schematization of previous cultures.
 Greek culture was humanistic, the human being was the main object of study of their philosophy and art, since their religion was more mythological than an object of worship.
 For the Greeks, the ideal of beauty was the naked male body, which symbolized youth and virility, like the athletes of the Olympic Games, who competed naked.
-The Greek nude was both naturalistic and idealized: naturalistic in terms of the faithful representation of the parts of the body, but idealized in terms of the search for harmonious and balanced proportions, rejecting a more realistic type of representation that would show the imperfections of the body or the wrinkles of age.
+The Greek nude was both naturalistic and idealized: naturalistic in the faithful representation of the parts of the body, but idealized in the search for harmonious and balanced proportions, rejecting a more realistic representation that would show the body's imperfections or wrinkles of age.
 From a more schematic composition in the archaic period, the study of the body evolved towards a more detailed description of the skeleton and muscles, as well as the movement and the different positions and twists that the human body can perform.
 The description of the face and the representation of states of mind were also perfected.